 Molecular mechanisms of genetic disease

-b) Diagnostic instruments in medical genetics, including:
+b) Genetic diagnostic instruments in Public Health, including:

 Pharmacogenetics and orphan drugs

 Neonatal screening and throughout life cycle: value in Public Health